cwant/hpc-chapel/_episodes/22-domains.md

 ~~~
 {:.output}

-By default, all n^2 array elements are set to zero, and all of them are defined on the same locale as the
+By default, all `n^2` array elements are set to zero, and all of
-underlying mesh.
+them are defined on the same locale as the underlying mesh.

 We can also cycle through all indices of T by accessing its domain:

 ~~~
-forall idx in T.domain {
-  writeln(idx, ' ', T(idx));   // idx is a tuple (i,j); also print the corresponding array element
+// idx is a tuple (i,j); also print the corresponding array element forall idx in T.domain {
+  writeln(idx, ' ', T(idx));
 }
 ~~~
 {:.source}